sourcefrog/cargo-mutants/README.md

 cargo +1.48 mutants
 ```

-## Project status
+### Limitations, caveats, known bugs, and future enhancements

 cargo-mutants behavior, output formats, command-line syntax, json output
 formats, etc, may change from one release to the next.

-The repertoire of generated mutants is smaller than it could be, and
-cargo-mutants generates and tries to build some mutants that it really should
-know won't work out.

-### Limitations, caveats, known bugs, and future enhancements

-See also the list of goals, above, which has some commentary on where
-cargo-mutants is not yet meeting its goals.
+- cargo-mutants does not yet understand cargo workspaces, and it will only test the root package. <https://github.com/sourcefrog/cargo-mutants/issues/45>

 - cargo-mutants sees the AST of the tree but doesn't fully "understand" the
   types.
 Possibly it could learn to get type information from the compiler (or